Fire or Smoke Alarm

 - There are two smoke alarms in the entrance hall, and one in the main hall near the kitchen hatch, and one upstairs in the annex.

-- If you or one of your guests smell gas…
+If you or one of your guests smells gas…

 - Do not try to identify the source of the leak.